Lazy Nezumi Pro has its own scripting engine, which can allow users to write and run scripts that will be evaluated as you draw.

 When using scripts that displace the pen position this way, it helps to have a little bit of smoothing enabled in LNP, as this will also smoothen the changes of your normal vector as you draw the line.
 And if you want the shape to be centered around a perfectly straight line, you can also enable one of LNP's rulers!

-You can find other scripts that use this normal displacement concept in the Basic Patterns section of the Mode list.
+You can find other scripts that use this normal displacement concept in the Basic Patterns section of the Script list.

 Did that last example start turning your gears?
 Well then let's draw some gears!